henrykironde/drafts/developer.rst

 Style Guide for Python Code
 ===========================

-Run pep8 on the given files to make sure it follows the right style.
+Run ``pep8`` on the given file to make sure the file follows the right style.
-In some cases we do tend to work outside the pep8 requirements.
+In some cases we do tend to work outside the ``pep8`` requirements.
-The compromise on pep8  may be a result of enforcing better code readerbility.
+The compromise on ``pep8``  may be a result of enforcing better code readability.
-In some cases pep shows errors for long lines but that can be ignored.
+In some cases ``pep`` shows errors for long lines, but that can be ignored.

 ``pep8 pythonfile.py``

 Testing
 =======

 Follow these instructions to run a complete set of test for any branch Clone the branch you want to test